steabert/semla/README.md

-# semla
+# Semla

-Yet another Mandelbrot sandbox
+Yet another Mandelbrot sandbox.
+Draws a gray image of a Mandelbrot fractal.